irenedo/pmcli/README.md

 - Option to reset launch delay in an app
 - Events stream (?)
 - Share it from a docker container
+- Test it with python 3.x
+- Test it in other platform different than linux

-I'm open to any suggestion
+I'm opened to any suggestion

 ## Known bugs

-Still doesn't works "pmcli app update [option]".
-This will be my first priority in the developement
+Still doesn't work "pmcli app change" and "pmcli app scale".
+This is my first priority in the developement

 ## Personal web page